fortrabbit/help/docs/install-laravel-7.md

 ## Setting up Memcache (Professional Stack)

-Make sure you enabled the [Memcache](memcache-pro) Component.
-Then you can use the [App Secrets](secrets) to attain your credentials.
+Memcache is a data store that can be used for caching and session storage.
+You can enable the [Memcache](memcache-pro) component in the Dashboard.
+Then you can use the [App Secrets](secrets) to get your credentials.
 Modify the `memcached` connection in your `config/cache.php` like so:

 ```php
 // locally: use standard settings